5n00py/SmartCommit/README.md

 ## Examples

-Let's suppose we have the following diff file `changes.diff`:
+Let's assume you've made some code changes in your Git repository and have staged them ready to commit.

+For illustration, suppose the staged changes are as follows:

 ```diff
 --- old_version.py  2021-08-01 12:00:00.000000000 +0100